 Knowledge is vain save when there is work;

 Work is empty save when there is love.

-The Orange Tree is inspired by the 10th-century mythical story of St George (also my father’s name) who slayed a dragon which was holding the city of Silene in Libya hostage.
+The Orange Tree is inspired by the 10th century mythical story of St George who slayed a dragon which was holding the city of Silene in Libya hostage.
 The dragon is said to have poisoned and terrified all who lived there.
 George saved the youthful Princess Sabra from the fate of a long line of sheep and girls sacrificed to its greed.
-During the battle, George is said to have been twice replenished by an enchanted orange tree, later depicted as the cross of Christ.
+During the battle George is said to have been twice replenished by an enchanted orange tree, later depicted as the cross of Christ.

-The Orange Tree with its strong roots, leaves & fruit pitched amongst rolling mountains, circles of life and a little reader resting in its shade provides a strong visual depiction of my ever-expanding life purpose.
+The Orange Tree with its strong roots, leaves & fruit, rolling mountains, circles of life and little reader resting in its shade provide a strong visual depiction of my expanding life purpose.

-The responsibility I carry to help reduce suffering, expand hope and promote freedom of self-expression extends to the animal kingdom.
-And I strive toward this hope:
+The responsibility I carry to help reduce suffering and promote freedom of self-expression extends to the animal kingdom.

 English jurist, philosopher, and legal and social reformer Jeremy Bentham (1748-1832)

 Co-authored: From Dust to Diamonds.
 Stories of South African Social Entrepreneurs 2007